 - Author and marketing expert Dan Blank

-This event is free to access for five days, from November 8 – 12th.
+Lifetime access costs $45.
 You will receive access to each speaker’s session to watch at your convenience.

 Session Descriptions and Speaker Bios: